heptarch/heptarch.github.io/drafts/rbl2.md

 	   <span class="sidenote">
   Pun intended.
 	   </span> of the problem space.
 Once the
-core team reaches a threshold level of strategic clarity, core researchers partially decouple and start to build out the teams that will implement these strategies.
+core team reaches a threshold level of strategic clarity, some core members will differentiate and start to build out the teams to pursue these strategies.
+At this point, hiring might look more like Bell.

 But the core remains partially coupled in case --- as happens with the best-laid plans --- things go awry, or more optimistically, there is something new to discover.